Sucuri/sucuri-wordpress-plugin/readme.txt

 = Do I need to run this plugin to get the Website Firewall ad-on feature? =

 No, it is not required.
-The Website Firewall (CloudProxy) runs in the cloud without the need of anything installed.
+The Website Firewall runs in the cloud without the need of anything installed.
 This plugin only helps see and manage the service from the WordPress dashboard.

 == Upgrade Notice ==